top of page

 Publication in Policy Research

-1. Liquidity Shocks and Pension Fund Performance: Evidence from Early Access
+Liquidity Shocks and Pension Fund Performance: Evidence from Early Access

 Co-authors: James Brugler and Zhuo Zhong.

-Australian Journal of Management, Forthcoming
+Australian Journal of Management, Forthcoming.

-Media coverage: Australian Financial Review; The Australian; Financial Standard.
+Media: Australian Financial Review; The Australian; Financial Standard.

-Summary: We study how expectations of fund flows causally affect fund performance by exploiting a quasi-natural experiment in the Australian pension system where an unexpected policy change temporarily allowed fund withdrawals from a prespecified date in the future.
+Summary (empirical): We study how expectations of fund flows causally affect fund performance by exploiting a quasi-natural experiment in the Australian pension system where an unexpected policy change temporarily allowed fund withdrawals from a prespecified date in the future.

 bottom of page